schollz/miti/README.md

 ***********
 ```

-You can use these instruments to build sequences.
+You can use these instruments to build and chain patterns of notes.

-Sequences are made of chained patterns.
-You can define a pattern, the instruments and the notes.
+### Musical notation

+*saps* reads a `.saps` file, which is a high-level musical notation developed for *saps*.
+The musical notation is simple and powerful, allowing you to create patterns of notes that can be played on many instruments simultaneously.

+#### Basic pattern

+The basic unit is the *pattern*.
+A *pattern* contains a collection of *instruments*.
+Each *instrument* contains a collection of notes.
 For example, here is a simple pattern that plays Cmaj followed by Fmaj and then repeats.

 ```bash
 pattern a